artginzburg/AntiCollision/README.md

 - Zoom into the simulation by scrolling.
 - Create new balls by right-clicking.

+Mobile

+- Tap and hold to toggle slow-motion.

 ## Future features

 - Move around by dragging with the mouse